-The fascinating history of Swansea’s communities is revealed at a new public exhibition in the National Waterfront Museum.
+The fascinating history of Swansea’s communities is to be revealed at a new public exhibition in the city, which is to open at the National Waterfront Museum on 21 September.

-Kate Spiller from the Connected Communities team at Swansea University said:
+Kate Spiller from the Connected Communities team said:

 “The research varies greatly in focus - from coal mining and Welsh poetry to Chinese immigration and local photography.
 It all makes for a fascinating exhibition.